David Tennant: 2011–2015

 In January 2012, Tennant was appointed to the Royal Shakespeare Company board, to be on the selection committee interviewing and choosing the new artistic director.
 It was announced on 23 January 2013 that Tennant would return to the RSC for the company's 2013 winter season, playing the title role in Richard II at Stratford-upon-Avon (from 10 October to 16 November) and transferring to the Barbican Centre in London (from 9 December to 25 January 2014).
 Tennant repeated his performance as Richard II at the Barbican Theatre in 2016 before transferring to the Brooklyn Academy of Music in New York.

-Tennant starred in the ITV detective series Broadchurch as DI Alec Hardy between 2013 and 2017.
-He reprised the role for the 2014 American remake.
+Tennant's biggest post-Doctor Who television role was as DI Alec Hardy in the ITV crime drama series Broadchurch, co-starring Olivia Colman and written by Chris Chibnall.
+Three series were released from 2013 to 2017, with the first series's finale becoming 2013's highest rated drama in the UK.
+He reprised the role (renamed Emmett Carver) for the American remake Gracepoint (2014).

 Tennant appeared in The Escape Artist, a three-part series which aired on BBC One in October and November 2013.
 Tennant starred opposite Rosamund Pike and Billy Connolly in What We Did on Our Holiday, a semi-improvised comedy film; shooting took place from 17 June to 30 July 2013 in Scotland.
 The film was released in September 2014.

-On 9 February 2015, Tennant appeared on the Radio 4 panel show Just a Minute, becoming the show's most successful debut contestant.
-Tennant also portrayed the villainous Kilgrave in Jessica Jones, a television series from Marvel and Netflix.
-All 13 episodes were released on 20 November 2015.
+Tennant appeared on the Radio 4 panel show Just a Minute; his episode was broadcast on 9 February 2015, and he was the show's most successful debut contestant.
+Tennant portrayed the telepathic supervillain Kilgrave in the Marvel Cinematic Universe television series Jessica Jones, produced by Marvel and Netflix, which aired from 2015 to 2019.